Joe Romm: Personal life

-Romm lives in Washington, D.C.
-He has long had an interest in comedy.
+Romm lived in Washington, D.C.
 From 1994 through 2007, he was a regular contributor to The Style Invitational, a weekly humor contest run by The Washington Post.
 Among his submissions was the winning entry of what was later declared to be the best overall week's results of the Style Invitational's first decade.
+He was divorced with 1 daughter.

+Romm died September 14, 2026, at age 66.